toado/discordRSSBot/README.md

 # SpongeBot Squarepants

+A simple discord bot that doubles as an RSS reader.
+SpongeBot alerts users whenever a new submission is posted onto their desired subreddit of choice, and also includes some other functions that may come in handy :-)

 Inspiration
 -
 For those who always want to be on top of good deals online, SpongeBot Squarepants was created to alert users whenever a hot new deal is posted on their favorite subreddit, or just for any posts in general!